asantos00/website/content/blog/getting-started-with-deno/puppeteer-with-deno.md

 After having Deno installed on the system, executing the code is the simplest of tasks.
 We can just use `deno run` plus the path to the file we want to execute (in our case we've called it `mod.ts`).

-However, and as we mentioned all Deno programs run in a sandbox, we need to give your program the specific permissions it needs to execute.
+However, and as we previously mentioned, all Deno programs run in a sandbox thus we need to give your program the specific permissions it needs to execute.

-For our specific usecase, and because puppeteer needs quite a lot of permissions, it needs to access the environment, network, file system, and have the ability to run processes.
+For our specific usecase, and because *puppeteer* needs quite a lot of permissions, it needs to access the environment, network, file system, and have the ability to run processes.

 We'll also have to use the `--unstable` flag to enable our program to access a few unstable Deno APIs.